onsi/ginkgo/docs/index.md

 })
 ```

-However,  There are times when the cost of preventing and/or debugging flaky specs simply is simply too high and specs simply need to be retried.
+However,  There are times when the cost of preventing and/or debugging flaky specs is simply too high and specs simply need to be retried.
 While this should never be the primary way of dealing with flaky specs, Ginkgo is pragmatic about this reality and provides a mechanism for retrying specs.

 You can retry all specs in a suite via: